ToshiyukiBandai/DD-PINNs-RRE/README.md

 * "VGM_noise": PINNs simulations with different measurement schemes and random seeds

 ### example-homogeneous
-The sub-directory "example-homogeneous" contains results of a PINN simulation obtained by running the Jupyter notebook for the homogeneous case.
+The sub-directory "example-homogeneous" contains the results of a PINN simulation obtained by running the Jupyter notebook for the homogeneous case.

 ### example-heterogeneous
-The sub-directory "example-heterogeneous" contains results of a PINN simulation obtained by running the Jupyter notebook for the heterogeneous case.
+The sub-directory "example-heterogeneous" contains the results of a PINN simulation obtained by running the Jupyter notebook for the heterogeneous case.

 ### example-inverse
-The sub-directory "example-inverse" contains results of a PINN simulation obtained by running the Jupyter notebook for the inverse modeling.
+The sub-directory "example-inverse" contains the results of a PINN simulation obtained by running the Jupyter notebook for the inverse modeling.

 ## Citing DD-PINNs-RRE
 To cite the paper:

 ```
-hopefully coming!
+Hopefully coming!
 ```

 To cite this repository: